Evaporator coil not heating

 HVAC

-The answer to 'evaporator coil not heating' is that the most common causes are a refrigerant leak, a problem with the thermostat or control system, or a malfunctioning blower fan.
-Symptoms include the air coming from the vents not feeling as cold as it should, the coil itself not getting cold, and the system not properly cooling the home.
+The answer to 'evaporator coil not heating' is that the most common causes are a refrigerant leak, a problem with the blower fan, or an issue with the thermostat or control system.
+Symptoms can include the air coming from the vents feeling cool but not cold, the system running continuously, or the evaporator coil freezing up.
+Solutions may involve repairing refrigerant leaks, replacing the blower fan, or resetting or replacing the thermostat.

 Sources